 WebLogic Server supports automatic and manual migration of a clustered server instance from one machine to another.
 A Managed Server that can be migrated is referred to as a migratable server.
 This feature is designed for environments with requirements for high availability.
 The server migration capability is useful for:

-Ensuring uninterrupted availability of singleton services—services that must run on only a single server instance at any given time, such as JMS and the JTA transaction recovery system, when the hosting server instance fails.
+Ensuring uninterrupted availability of singleton services—services that must run on only a single server instance at any given time, such as Java Messaging Service (JMS) and the Java Transaction API (JTA) transaction recovery system, when the hosting server instance fails.
 A Managed Server configured for automatic migration will be automatically migrated to another machine in the event of failure.

 The server migration process relocates a Managed Server in its entirety—including IP addresses and hosted applications—to one of a predefined set of available host machines.

 Load balancing is the even distribution of jobs and associated communications across the computing and networking resources in your environment.